Biotech/Biomed Industry Unique Requirements

 - Renting lab space in an incubator, an organization that supports the growth and success of startups by providing physical workspace, shared facilities, guidance, and some funding.

-- Engaging a lab or a research organization to conduct all or part of the research for you.
+- Engaging a lab or a contract research organization to conduct all or part of the research for you.

 Chitale S, Lawler C, Klausner A. So you want to start a biotech company.
 Nat Biotechnol.
 March 2022;40(3):296-300. doi:10.1038/s41587-022-01239-9.